 Session 1: The Power of Many

 Zuloark are a Madrid-based architectural collective established in 2001, linked to the construction of open networks, thought to match with the necessity of evolving economic and entrepreneur models.
 Zuloark has been diversifying its professional activity in many paths including the development of several actions through investigative and participative strategies in urban environments.
-It’s also involved in designing and constructing furniture and urban installations projects, is part of the meta-studio Zoohaus networking platform, collaborating in the project IC - Inteligencias Colectivas. www.zuloark.com
+It has also been involved in designing and constructing furniture and urban installation projects and is part of the meta-studio Zoohaus networking platform, collaborating in the project IC – Inteligencias Colectivas www.zuloark.com.

 Assemble are a collective based in London who work across the fields of art, architecture and design.
 They began working together in 2010 and are comprised of 18 members.
 Assemble’s working practice seeks to address the typical disconnection between the public and the process by which places are made.
 They work in a way that is interdependent and collaborative, embracing direct action and a DIY sensibility.
-Their projects often deploy unconventional means, are self-initiated self-made or self-organised, subverting typical hierarchies and procedures surrounding the realization of architectural spaces. www.assemblestudio.co.uk
+Their projects often deploy unconventional means, are self-initiated, self-made or self-organised, subverting typical hierarchies and procedures surrounding the realisation of architectural spaces www.assemblestudio.co.uk.